 Meido: One of the Pokecon's applications allows Kaito to see Akiho dressed in such a costume with cat ears.

 Nice Job Breaking It, Hero: In Episode 17 Kai downloads the 7th Kimijima Kou file, which is an executable that distributes the other 6 Kimijima Kou files to everyone using the IROU system.
+It also puts Kimijima's Xanatos Gambit plan into action in which he planned to kill off five billion people through a massive solar storm.

 No, Except Yes: You are led to believe that the killer of the entire staff of Gunvarrel was actually crazy enough to begin with but the others involved were not.
 It turns out later on that the creators were ones who were actually crazy because they were brainwashed and the person who killed them involuntarily got free of said brainwashing, but this came after the revelation that Gunvarrel was supposed to make everyone crazy.